• Skip to primary navigation

 • 1 Cup Raisins - Optional

-• 1 Cup Chocolate Chips, Nuts, Whatever - Optional
+• 1 Cup Chocolate Chips Nuts, Whatever - Optional

 Instructions

-1. Mix all ingredients and place by the spoonfuls on a greased cookie sheet.
+• Mix all ingredients and place by the spoonfuls on a greased cookie sheet.

-2. Bake at 375 F for 10 to 12 minutes.
+• Bake at 375 F for 10 to 12 minutes.

-3. OR, follow the directions below for a campfire cooking experience.
+• OR follow the directions below for a campfire cooking experience.

 If you’re looking for a bit of adventure and want to try some campfire cooking, this recipe lends itself well to a cast iron pan and/or being leaf-wrapped and placed on a stone in the coals.

 My kids had so much fun peeling away the leaf to see what was inside.
 For an even more entertaining option, instead of simply dropping these cookies off to a friend or neighbor, invite them over to have a hand in making these campfire cooking creations.
-FYI, these cookies work for breakfast, too.
-Campfire Cooking l Rob Roy Cookies make a great breakfast food l Homestead Lady

 Campfire Cooking Requires Good Coals